Tijuana Baja California, Mexico Travel Guide

 Anticipate and fresh flavors, often with a significant chili kick and liberal use of lime.

-The city offers a wide array of global cuisines due to its diverse population and border location.
+The city offers a wide array of international cuisines because of its a varied population and border location.

 Tijuana's food scene constantly evolves, with chefs pushing boundaries and creating new fusions.

 When trying street food, look for stalls with a high turnover of residents.
-This indicates fresh ingredients and good hygiene practices.
+This indicates fresh ingredients and proper hygiene practices.